389ds/389ds.github.io/docs/389ds/design/dna-plugin.md

 This method is unsupported (and disabled at compile time) in the current DNA code.
 For the reasoning behind this decision, please see the [DNA Plug-in Proposal](dna-plugin-proposal.html) page.

 The old way of supporting DNA with MMR was accomplished is by essentially dividing a single contiguous range into smaller ranges by using an interval.
 Let's assume that you want to split a range of 1-300 across three suppliers.
-You would configure the plug-in on all three supplier instances like so:
+You would configure the plug-in on all three-supplier instances like so:

 -   Supplier 1
     -   dnaNextVal = 1